How to Get Rid of Fruit Flies

 How to Prevent Fruit Flies

 You’ll most often find fruit flies in the kitchen, as that’s where the majority of rotting material will be found.
-But an infestation can also happen elsewhere.
+But while it’s true fruit fly eggs can hitch a ride into your home on contaminated food, an infestation can also happen elsewhere.

 Want to Let the Pros Handle It?